pablodecm/paper-inferno/paper/paper.md

 a new fundamental particle) is tested against a null hypothesis $H_0$ (e.g. an existing theory, which explains previous observed phenomena).
-The aim is to check whether the null hypothesis can be rejected in favour of the alternate hypothesis at a certain confidence level surpassing
+The aim is to check whether the null hypothesis can be rejectedat a certain confidence level
-$1-\alpha$, where $\alpha$, known as the Type I error rate, is commonly set to $\alpha=3\times10^{-7}$ for discovery claims.
-Because $\alpha$ is fixed, the sensitivity of an analysis is determined by the power $1-\beta$ of the test, where $\beta$ is the probability of rejecting a false null hypothesis, also known as Type II error rate.
+$1-\alpha$, where $\alpha$, known as the Type I error rate, is commonly set to $\alpha=3\times10^{-7}$ for discovery claims (the so-called 5-sigma criterion).
+Because $\alpha$ is fixed, the sensitivity of an analysis is determined by the power $1-\beta$ of the test, where $\beta$ is the probability of failing to reject the null hypothesis when it is false, also known as Type II error rate.

 Due to the high dimensionality of the observed data, a low-dimensional summary statistic has to be constructed in order to perform inference.
 A